Sleep. Oh, how we take this for granted before we have kids.

 You can help them wind down, get them sleepy and ready for bed, but give them the opportunity to put themselves to sleep.

 Start with naps.
 Make sure they are fed, changed, clean, comfortable, and content.
 Do your routine, place them in their crib and allow them to cry only for as many minutes as weeks old they are.

 For example, if they are 8 weeks old, put them down for a nap and let them cry for 8 minutes before going in to comfort them.

 Once the 8 minutes are up, go in, comfort them, let them know they are safe.

-Repeat this step until either they fall asleep, or an hour without sleep is up.
+Repeat this step until either they fall asleep, or an hour passes by.